defarbs/defarbs.github.io/_posts/2019-11-23-htb-chainsaw.md

 -----------------------d296272d7cb599bff2a1ddf6d6374d93--
 ```

 It appears to be an email thread containing an ssh keypair for `bobby`.
 However, the private key is `bobby.key.enc` and not `bobby.key` as expected.
 Simply looking at it though, it appears to be encoded in `base64`.
-This is a bit of an issue, but nothing to fret over.
 I decided I would attempt to decode it locally first:

 ```python
 ➜  HTB-CHAINSAW cat bobby.key.enc.b64 |base64 -d